 1988 – Pan Am Flight 103 (London to New York) exploded in over Lockerbie, Scotland, killing all 243 passengers and 16 crew members aboard, as well as 11 Lockerbie residents on the ground.
 Libya admitted responsibility in 2003.
 “The Four Tops,” Tennis player Mats Wilander, Actress Kim Cattrall, and Punk Rocker Johnny Rotten booked but missed the flight.

 1989 – The United States sends troops into Panama to overthrow the government of Manuel Noriega.
 Noriega surrendered on January 3, 1990.

 1994 – Richie Rich was released in theaters.

 2001 – Jimmy Neutron: Boy Genius debuted in theaters.

-2001 – A Beautiful Mind, starring Russell Crowe had a limited release, the wide release of the film was January 4, 2002.
+2001 – A Beautiful Mind, starring Russell Crowe, had a limited release; the film’s wide release was January 4, 2002.

 2007 – National Treasure: Book of Secrets, Sweeney Todd: The Demon Barber of Fleet Street, and P.S.
 I Love You debuted in theaters.